Ajit Chandila: Indian Premier League career

-Chandila got into controversy in IPL 6 when he ran-out Adam Gilchrist and appealed against him when Gilchrist was caught short of the crease while taking evasive action to a throw that hit him on the glove.
+Chandila got into controversy in IPL 6 when he ran out Adam Gilchrist and appealed against him when Gilchrist was caught short of the crease while taking evasive action to a throw that hit him on the glove.
 Gilchrist termed it completely against the spirit of the game.

 Spot fixing allegation and arrest

-On 16 May 2013, he was arrested on charges of spot-fixing during IPL 6 by the Delhi police along with Sreesanth and Ankeet Chavan, who play alongside him for Rajasthan Royals.
+On 16 May 2013, he was arrested on charges of spot-fixing during IPL 6 by the Delhi police along with Sreesanth and Ankeet Chavan, who played alongside him for Rajasthan Royals.

 Chandila had allegedly received ₹4.9 million from bookies in the 2013 IPL season, of which ₹1.5 million was paid to him to spot-fix in the match against Mumbai Indians on 17 May 2013 before which he was arrested.
 After being arrested, he was immediately suspended by his employer, Air India.
 In January 2016, he was given a life ban from all forms of cricket by the BCCI.
+The ban was later reduced to a 7-year period by the BCCI ombudsman, having officially ended on 18 January 2023.